xzackli/PowerSpectra.jl/docs/src/spectra.md

 ```

 # Spectral Analysis
 In this section, we describe how one can estimate unbiased cross-spectra from masked maps using this package.
-We expand fluctuations on the sphere in terms of spherial harmonics, with coefficients
+We expand fluctuations on the sphere in terms of spherical harmonics, with coefficients

 ```math
 a_{\ell m} = \iint \Theta(\mathbf{\hat{n}}) Y_{\ell m}^* (\mathbf{\hat{n}}) \, d\Omega.